 In cases of low T, doctors may prescribe testosterone products, such as patches, topical gels, and injections, to increase testosterone levels.

-Anyone who thinks they have symptoms of low T should contact their doctor for a full diagnosis.
+Anyone who thinks they have symptoms of low T should contact a doctor.

-People with high testosterone (high T) levels may experience the following symptoms:
+Females with high testosterone (high T) levels may experience the following

 - growing facial hair